gracefulife/clova-developer-guide/en/CIC/References/Clova_Auth_API.md

 </code></pre>

 ## Requesting authorization code {#RequestAuthorizationCode}
 Requests an authorization code by passing {{ book.TargetServiceForClientAuth }} account access token and [client credentials](/CIC/Guides/Interact_with_CIC.md#ClientAuthInfo) as parameters.
-An authorization code is credential information necessary for generation of a Clova access token.
+The authorization code is required to obtain the Clova access token.

+Typically, user authentication is processed on an app paired with a client device.
+However, transferring a Clova access token from a paired app to a client may have a potential security issue and thus the app forwards an authorization code instead.
+Upon receiving authorization code, the client should pass it to Clova authentication server and [request a Clova access token](#RequestClovaAccessToken).

 ```
 GET|POST /authorize